tbassett44/cordova-plugin-imagegallery/README.md

 cordova-plugin-imagegallery
 ===================

-*Note* This plugin relies on Cordova/Phonegap CLI 9.0+ for importing the Gallery CocoaPod
+*Note* This plugin relies on Cordova/Phonegap CLI 9.0+ for importing the Gallery CocoaPod via <podspec>

 Cordova Plugin For Multiple Image Selection - implemented for iOS and Android 4.0 and above.